Esteves4/Smartbee/README.md

 The steps to get the project up and running:

-1. Install the libraries
+#### Step 1: Install the libraries

-    - Download the .zip libraries.
+    1. Download the .zip libraries.
 [Here](Bibliotecas)
-    - Follow this tutorial from Arduino website and go to section "Importing a .zip Library".
+    2. Follow this tutorial from Arduino website and go to section "Importing a .zip Library".
 [Here](https://www.arduino.cc/en/Guide/Libraries)
-    - ```P.S.: The SPI library is already installed with the arduino IDE```
+    3. ```P.S.: The SPI library is already installed with the arduino IDE```

-2. Install the hardware on arduino
+#### Step 2: Install the hardware on arduino
-   2.1.
-Connecting DHT22 on sensor node
+   1. Connecting DHT22 on sensor node
-   2.2.
-Connecting nRF24L01 on sensor node/gateway
+   2. Connecting nRF24L01 on sensor node/gateway
-   2.3.
-Connecting gsm module on gateway
+   3. Connecting GSM module on gateway

 ## Running the tests